Haskeeb265/obsidian-vault/3 - Main Notes/Introduction to Information Security.md

 	1. **Masquerade**: Masquerading is when the attacker impersonates someone to get information out of you through social engineering.
 	2. **Replay**: Replay is when the attacker resends a captured packet with the intention of producing an unauthorized effect to the system
 	3. **Modification**: Modification is when a message, a part of the message is either altered, reordered, or delayed to produce an unauthorized effect
 	4. **DOS**: Denial Of Service prevents the legitimate users from accessing a service.
-Attackers achieve this by bom
+Attackers achieve this by bombarding the servers with GB/s of requests continuously.

+Active attacks are hard to **prevents** because there are